fullcalendar/fullcalendar-docs/_posts/2021-03-04-engineer-redesigns-company-homepage.md

   </div>
 </div>

-For the beach scene, only the [Octocat](https://octodex.github.com/) survived.
-The tacky speedboat and the treasure chest, which linked to the payment page (get it?), were replaced by some **ingenious** magical narwhals I can't take credit for.

-Designing the new homepage was a breath of fresh air from coding all day.
-It might be a bit too whimsical for its own good given that it's a JavaScript library, but who cares.
-When you run your own company, you do what you want :)
+Working on this design was a breath of fresh air from coding all day.
+While some may find it a bit too illustrative for an open source project's homepage, it was an excuse for me to have fun and wear another hat within my company.
+I'm very curious to hear what others think!

 <a href='{{ site.baseurl }}/' class='button button--filled button--blue'>
   Visit the new hompage! &raquo;